Parium: Christian history

-The Acts of the martyr St. Onesiphorus prove that there was a Christian community there before 180.
-Other saints worthy of mention are: St. Menignus, martyred under Decius and venerated on 22 November; St. Theogenes, bishop and martyr, whose feast is observed on 3 January; Basil the Confessor, bishop and martyr in the eighth century, venerated on 12 April.
+The Acts of the martyr Onesiphorus prove that there was a Christian community in the region before 180.
+Other saints worthy of mention are: Saint Menignus, martyred under Emperor Decius and venerated on 22 November; Saint Theogenes, bishop and martyr, whose feast is observed on 3 January; Basil the Confessor, bishop and martyr in the 8th century, venerated on 12 April.

-Le Quien (Oriens christianus I, 787–90) mentions 14 bishops, the last of whom lived in the middle of the fourteenth century.
-An anonymous Latin bishop is mentioned in 1209 by Innocent III (Le Quien, op. cit., III, 945) and a titular bishop in 1410 by Eubel (Hierarchia Catholica medii ævi, I, 410).
+Le Quien (Oriens christianus I, 787–90) mentions 14 bishops, the last of whom lived in the middle of the 14th century.
+An anonymous Latin bishop is mentioned in 1209 by Pope Innocent III (Le Quien, op. cit., III, 945), and a titular bishop in 1410 by Eubel (Hierarchia Catholica medii ævi, I, 410).

-At first a suffragan of the Archbishopric, Parium became an autocephalous archdiocese as early as 640 (Heinrich Gelzer, Ungedruckte ...
-Texte, 535) and remained so till the end of the 13th century.
-Then the Emperor Andronicus II Palaeologus made it a metropolis under the title of Pegon kai Pariou.

-In 1354 the residential see of Pegae and Parium (the Latin forms of both names) were suppressed, the incumbent metropolitan receiving in exchange the See of Sozopolis in Thrace (Miklosich and Müller, "Acta patriarchatus Constantinopolitani", I, 109, 111, 132, 300, 330).
-This was the end of the residential see.
+At first a suffragan of the archbishopric of Cyzicus, Parium became an autocephalous archdiocese as early as 640 (Heinrich Gelzer, Ungedruckte ...
+Texte, 535).
+In the early 14th century, Emperor Andronikos II Palaiologos made Parium a metropolis, by uniting it with Pegae, as they both faced decline amid the Turkoman invasions.
+In 1354 the metropolis of Pegae-Parium was described as being close to disappearing.
+The incumbent metropolitan received the see of Sozopolis in Thrace (Miklosich and Müller, "Acta patriarchatus Constantinopolitani", I, 109, 111, 132, 300, 330), in hopes that it would support the other two economically.
+However, the metropolis soon disappeared.

 The see is included in the Catholic Church's list of titular sees.

 The ruins of Parium were under Ottoman rule at the Greek village of Kamares (the vaults), on the small cape Tersana-Bournou in the caza and sandjak of Bigha.